-With Project Link we wanted to give the power back to the user about his own connected devices, and help him automate actions triggered by events.
+With Project Link (code) we wanted to give the power back to the user about his own connected devices, and help him automate actions triggered by events.
 We used Rust as a programming language, which is a new low-level language developed by Mozilla to prevent some security flaws and better manage memory usage.

 For this project I had to learn quickly a lot of new technologies: ZWave, Rust, and the world of connected devices.